 When you’re just starting out in the world of credit, your card options may be limited.
-Luckily, if you’re a student, you can look into student credit cards that allow you to start earning rewards while improving your credit history and financial health.
+Luckily, if you’re a student, you’re eligible for student credit cards that allow you to start earning rewards while improving your credit history and financial health.

-The Chase Freedom® Student is the first student credit card from Chase, one of the major credit card issuers.
-Besides offering cash back and incentives for good credit behavior, the card can provide a way for young adults to graduate to some of the most popular cards in the market.
+The Chase Freedom® Student credit card, Chase’s only student card, offers cash back and incentives for good credit behavior.
+And it also provides a way for young adults to graduate to some of the most popular cards in the market.

 Applying for the Chase Freedom Student card

 The Chase Freedom Student card, which launched in Chase branches in 2019, is available for students who are at least 18 years or older.
 Credit requirements for student cards are generally less strict than those for traditional rewards credit cards, providing a pathway for young adults to improve their credit while earning cash back.

 Using the Chase Freedom Student Card

 The Chase Freedom Student card offers a way for students to start working on their credit and rewards cardholders for taking the right credit steps.
 Here’s what you’ll get with it: